 Dr. Steve Rice received his Bachelor of Science degree (with honors) from SIU-E in 1983 and his Doctor of Optometry degree (with honors) from the University of Missouri-St. Louis School of Optometry in 1987.
-He is a Diplomate of the American Board of Optometry.

 Steve is very involved in his chosen profession as he has previously served as the President of the Greater Ozarks Optometric Society, Trustee of the Missouri Optometric Association, and Chair of the Clinical/Educational Affairs Committee, Chair of the Missouri Optometric Political Action Committee, and Board Member of the Missouri Optometric Foundation.
 In addition, Steve is the State Administrator for Vision Source and was recognized as the Vision Source Administrator of the Year in 2008.
 He was awarded the Missouri Optometric Association's highest honor in 2012 when he received the Optometrist of the Year Award.